 The Lawyers

 Filed the class action before the trading halt cleared.
 Their court documents contain coordinates.
-They're citing Indigenous cultural heritage law in a securities fraud pleading and vying to be the first firm to get a shareholder class action across the damages line.
+They're citing Indigenous cultural heritage law in a securities fraud pleading and vying to be the first firm to get a shareholder class action across the damages line at trial.

 02Macquarie St